rjocoleman/bookify/README.md

 # Bookify - EPUB to KEPUB Converter

-Bookify is a web-based service that automatically converts EPUB files to KEPUB format (optimized for Kobo e-readers) and uploads them to Google Drive.
+Bookify is a web-based service that automatically converts EPUB files to KEPUB format (optimized for Kobo e-readers) and uploads them to Google Drive using OAuth authentication.
 It features a drag-and-drop interface, background processing, and real-time status updates.

 ## Features